jeanc18rlos/dental-vip-cms/src/pages/en/specialties/aesthetic-dentistry/teeth-whitening.md

       number: 6
       title: '<h2>Photoactivation</h2><p class="dv-div-text list">Through partial
-        periods of 15 minutes and blue spectrum LED light with wavelengths between 380 and 515 nanometers, and power equal to or greater than 400 mW/cm2.</p>
+        periods of 15 minutes and blue spectrum LED light with wavelengths between 380 and 515 nanometers; and power equal to or greater than 400 mW/cm2.</p>

 '
     - img: "/img/teeth-whitening-list-07.png"